 Visitors can use RSS feed URLs to add your pages directly to their feed readers, and you'll use them in the options discussed below, such as email update notifications.

-Each Blog, Products, Events, Gallery, and Album page on your site has its own RSS URL, which you can find by adding ?format=rss to the end of the full URL, after the page slug.
+Each Blog, Events, Store, Gallery, and Album page on your site has its own RSS URL, which you can find by adding ?format=rss to the end of the full URL, after the page slug.

 Depending on whether you use the built-in domain or a custom domain, it will look like one of these: